There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The Meg was as good as it was because it did not try to be the next Jaws.
 Instead of focusing on a horror-thriller tone, The Meg delivered the tone of a cheesy action movie.
 The dialogue was super cheesy, and the action was pretty intense.
 The filmmaker knew what this movie was.
 They steered hard into what audiences were expecting, and as a result, delivered a movie that exceeded those expectations.

 That is not to say this movie was without its flaws.
 Morris was a very one-dimensional character and the supporting cast was cluttered with characters that audiences will not care about.
-Fortunately, Meiying was an surprisingly strong comedic relief, and I actually found myself enjoying the romantic tension between Jonas and Suyin.
-Ultimately, this movie will not blow anyone away, but if you think you would enjoy a movie with intense action, and which never takes itself too seriously, then you will have a good time watching The Meg.
+Fortunately, Meiying was a surprisingly strong comedic relief, and I actually found myself enjoying the romantic tension between Jonas and Suyin.
+Ultimately, this movie will not blow anyone away, but if you think you would enjoy a movie with intense action, and that never takes itself too seriously, then you will have a good time watching The Meg.

 Sam Shepards from Europe on September 15, 2018: